Cradle of biodiversity

 25% of the territory protected

 Thanks to its exemplary sustainable development policies, Costa Rica was able to heal the stigma of deforestation that affected the country until the late 1980s.
-Today, the country has 28 national parks, 8 biological reserves and many protected areas that occupy 25% of the territory.
+Today, the country has 29 national parks, 8 biological reserves and numerous protected areas that occupy more than 25% of the land and island territory.
 Accessible for the most part for a modest sum of money, these spaces make it possible to reconcile environmental conservation and tourism.

 As close as possible to Nature